drudru/KeyBox/README.md

 ## News / Updates

-2017-09-11 - Distro now live in the releases section!
-Only 36 megabytes.
+2017-09-11 - KeyBox v0.1.0 distro now live in the [releases](https://github.com/drudru/KeyBox/releases) section.
+Unzip and boot at only 36 megabytes!

 ## Important Disclaimers